Puma Redon Move Style

 Puma, one of the world’s leading sporting goods company that originated in Germany, carries an impressive collection of diverse sneaker products with silhouettes evolving through the decades.
-From its classic laced-up originals, Puma’s innovative footwear technologies led them to introduce laceless sneakers that remain to be among the well-sought designs of this brand.
+Puma’s casual sneakers lineup includes classic laced-up originals, slip-ons, and hook-and-loop variations, addressing the varying style preferences of consumers generation after generation.

 One of the most recently released laceless Puma sneaker is a low-profile, martial arts inspired slip on with adjustable hook-and-loop strap called the Redon Move.
 This silhouette is an amalgamation of three distinct designs under the colorful sneaker folio of Puma, starting off with its state-of-the-art Puma Disc.